GoofyNest/HardwareSpoofing/step-1.md

 You can choose to buy Chinese or unbranded USB peripherals, or simply stick with [Razer](https://www.razer.com/)

-All Razer products—headsets, mice, keyboards—come with no serial numbers from the factory, making them ideal for spoofing purposes.
+Most of the Razer products headsets, mice, keyboards come with no serial numbers from the factory, making them ideal for spoofing purposes.

 # 📶 Router / Network Adapter spoofing